amirfakhrullah/MY-Shopee-Discount-Filter/README.md

 Changeable option:

 The number of pages to search is set to 5.
 To change it, change the page value in line 27 and 87 of shopeeDiscount.py to your desired number of pages

+If your chrome runs slow and can't fully detect the full discounted products, remove the # on line 29, 30, 35 and 36 in shopeeDiscount.py to slower the search speed (to be detailed in searching)